Convince Your Boss

 STEP 1 — Be Prepared

-- Download this persuasive letter for your boss.
-Include a few of the sessions you’d like to attend, and name-drop some speakers.
+- We’re preparing a persuasive letter for you to download and provide to your boss.
+Include a few of the sessions you’d like to attend in the letter, and name-drop some speakers.

 - Ready your argument that attending IRCE will make you a bigger asset to your company.